osu-cs290-sp21/final-project-tagflix/README.md

 ```

 to delete a review send a delete request to the url:

-NOTE: must be the name user who posted the review
+NOTE: must be the name and user_id of the person who posted the review

 http://localhost:5000/api/v1/movies/review?id=<mongoDB_review_id>